Make your year-end gift with us today!

 What’s Coming Down the Line?
 The Railroad in the American Mind

 Illinois is the nation’s railroad crossroads.
-This not only shaped the state’s economy and communities but created an industry with a cultural allure.
-The speeding locomotive was a real-life representation of progress, and people gathered trackside to marvel at the big city opulence represented by an Illinois-built Pullman car.
+This not only altered the state’s economy and communities but also represented an industry with a cultural allure.
+The speeding locomotive meant progress, and people gathered trackside to watch the train arrive and marvel at the opulent, Illinois-built Pullman cars.

-Railroads not only accelerated Illinois’ economic development and population growth, but also became icons that influenced American culture.
+Railroads not only accelerated Illinois’ economic development and population boom but also were icons that influenced American culture.
 The national land-based transportation network radically changed the economy, how people traveled, and how corporate structure evolved.
-Rail workers were seen as heroic as they faced an extremely dangerous occupation.
+Rail workers were seen as heroic as they labored in a hazardous occupation.
 The railroad became a cultural symbol, reflected in advertising, cinema, and children’s toys.
+Each presentation includes some local rail history.
+Climb aboard for a train ride into our culture.

 Program Logistics

-The presentation takes approximately 45 – 60 minutes, with the opportunity for Q&A. Visuals are presented via PowerPoint.
-Projector and screen are required.
-Depending on the venue’s desire, a few railroad equipment props can be displayed.
+This presentation takes approximately 45 – 60 minutes, including a Q&A. Visuals are presented via PowerPoint.
+The host should provide a projector and a screen.
+Depending on the host’s desire, a few railroad equipment props can be displayed.
+Any audio or video recording must be discussed with and approved in writing by Mike Matejka prior to the presentation.

 Bio